A Light shed on Lepton Flavor Universality in B decays: Experimental outlook on Lepton Flavor Universality

 At the same time, the Belle detector is also dedicated to heavy meson decays.
-The detector is made up of a large superconducting solenoid coil that provides a 1.5~T magnetic field.
-Inside it there are various components including a large solid angle magnetic spectrometer, a silicon vertex detector, a 50-layer central drift chamber (CDC), an array of aerogel threshold cherenkov counters (ACC), a barrel-like arrangement of time-of-flight scintillation counter, and an electromagnetic calorimeter comprised of Si(Ti) crystals.
-In various particle colliders the fine segment of strip detectors play a vital role to understand the beam-beam dynamics and the decay vertices of long-lived particles.
-With the aid of silicon strip detectors and several layers of gaseous detectors the momentum measurements of charged particles and their trajectories become straightforward. $B \to D(D^*) l \nu_l$ decays have already been studied in BaBaR~\cite{BaBar:2012obs,BaBar:2013mob}, Belle~\cite{Belle:2015qfa,Belle:2016kgw,Belle:2016dyj} and LHCb~\cite{LHCb:2015gmp,LHCb:2017smo}.
-LHCb performed another LFU ratio measurement with a different spectator quark i.e ${\cal R}_{J/\psi} = {\cal B}(B_c \to J/\psi \tau \nu)/{\cal B}(B_c \to J/\psi \mu \nu)$.
-In this analysis, 3$fb^{-1}$ of data were collected, the $\tau$ lepton was reconstructed and the global fit was performed on missing mass squared, the $q^2$, and decay time of $B_c$.
-In all these cases the decay branching fractions are found constantly deviating from SM predictions as shown in Table~\ref{table:1}.
+It is made up of a large superconducting solenoid coil that provides a 1.5~T magnetic field.
+Inside it, there are various components including a silicon vertex detector, a 50-layer central drift chamber, an array of aerogel threshold Cherenkov Counters, a barrel-like arrangement of time-of-flight scintillation counter, and an electromagnetic calorimeter comprised of Si(Ti) crystals.
+In various particle colliders, the fine segment of strip detectors plays a vital role to understand the beam-beam dynamics and the decay vertices of long-lived particles.
+With the aid of silicon strip detectors and several layers of gaseous detectors, the momentum measurements of charged particles and their trajectories become straightforward. $B \to D(D^*) l \nu_l$ decays have already been studied in BaBar~\cite{BaBar:2012obs,BaBar:2013mob}, Belle~\cite{Belle:2015qfa,Belle:2016kgw,Belle:2016dyj} and LHCb~\cite{LHCb:2015gmp,LHCb:2017smo}.
+The upgraded Belle detector, Belle II~\cite{Belle:2009zue}, started taking data in 2018 with the aim of recording a total of over 40 billion $B \bar B$ pairs.
+The LFUV prospects for Belle II are discussed briefly in~\cite{Bernlochner:2021vlv}.

+The recently assigned Belle II experiment and the LHCb detector to be upgraded in 2019–21 and 2031, respectively, are expected to continue taking data over the next decade and a half outshining the current data samples by more than one order of magnitude.
+Measurements from the newly started Belle II run from 2020~\cite{Belle-II:2020sdf, Belle-II:2022cgf} are also expected to shed light on the current flavor anomalies with the added reliability of a complementary experimental setup.
+For example, the LHCb uncertainty on the $R_{D^*}$ ratio is expected to scale down about a factor of 2 with the LHC Run 3 and Belle II will have enough data by then to provide an $R_D$ measurement with uncertainty 2 to 3 times smaller than the current world average~\cite{Albrecht:2017odf} aligning with the SM predictions.